 SCORE for Entrepreneurs

-There are many rural programs open to men and women that are funded by federal, state and universities that can offer women new careers or aid exiting careers in farming or rural entrepreneurial ventures.
+There are many rural programs open to men and women that are funded by federal, state and universities that can offer women new careers or aid in pursuing exciting careers in farming or rural entrepreneurial ventures.

 Rural Micro-Entrepreneur Assistance